dyrehaugen/jdt/news/_posts/2017-09-24-Homage-to-Catalonia.md

 Internet sites are closed down - only to spring up at new adresses (abroad).
 Leading organisers are arrested and fined (12.000 Euro per day !!)
 The Spanish Government do not trust the Catalan Police Force (Mossos d'Esquadra).
-Three Italian Cruise ships has been chartered in Barcelona Harbour to lodge 10.000 Guardia Civil and Policia National agents.
+Three Italian Cruise ships have been chartered in Barcelona Harbour to lodge 10.000 Guardia Civil and Policia National agents.

 *It could end really badly in Catalonia.
 Running out of their own ideas, the Spanish